etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

+Hello and beware!
 Things are coming and humanity is in danger!
-In this talk I will share the frightening observations of the risks that massive adoption of IoT devices bring us.
+I'd like to share with you the frightening observations of the risks that massive adoption of IoT devices bring us.

 We will look at the technology behind IoT and services it offers through the eyes of security researcher.